PSUCompBio/MergePolyData/README.md

 Merge multiple VTK files into a single VTK file with multiple parts

 ## To compile:
+0) First you need VTK.
+Here are instructions on that: https://psucompbio.gitbook.io/femtech/external-programs/vtk
 1) cd MergePolyData
 2) mkdir build
 3) cd build